King Clancy: Ottawa Senators

-During a March 31, 1923, Stanley Cup game against the Edmonton Eskimos, Clancy became the first hockey player to play all six positions during one game.
+During a March 31, 1923, Stanley Cup game against the Edmonton Eskimos, Clancy became the first and only hockey player to play all six positions during one game in the NHL.
 In the third period, goaltender Clint Benedict was given a two-minute penalty.
 At the time, goalies served their own penalties.
 Not wanting to leave the net open, Clancy played goal for the two minutes Benedict was gone.

 Toronto Maple Leafs

-On October 11, 1930, coming off the most productive season of his career, with 17 goals and 40 points in 44 games with the Senators, Clancy was traded to the Maple Leafs, with Toronto manager Conn Smythe giving up $35,000 and two players for him.
+On October 11, 1930, coming off the most productive season of his career, with 17 goals and 40 points in 44 games with the Senators, Clancy was traded to the Maple Leafs, with Toronto manager Conn Smythe giving up $35,000 and two players in exchange for him.
 In his second season with the Leafs, Clancy helped his team win the Stanley Cup.

 After a slow start to the 1936–37 season, Clancy announced his retirement six games into the season.
 He retired as the top scoring defenceman in NHL history, with 283 career points.
 In Clancy's last game, he represented the Montreal Maroons at the Howie Morenz Memorial Game in 1937.